solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 was hashed and stored in the Merkle tree.
 This enables them to display that data when requested.

-If we add a call to this function at the end of `main` and re-run your script, the data we get back in the console is very detailed.
+If you now call this function and re-run your script, the data we get back in the console is very detailed.
 It includes all of the data you’d expect in both the onchain and offchain portion of a traditional NFT.
 You can find the cNFT’s attributes, files, ownership and creator information, and more.

 ```json
 {